bslatkin/dpxdt/README.md

     1. Name your DB instance ("main" works well)
     1. Under _Advanced options_ configure check the box for "Assign an IPv4 address to my Cloud SQL instance"
     1. Once the instance is up, create a new database ("main" works well)
-    1. Under _Access control_ create a new user; set the name and password
+    1. Under _Access control / Users_ create a new user; set the name and password
+    1. Under _Access control / Authorization_ add the allowed network of `0.0.0.0/0`
     1. Update `settings.cfg` with your correct values for `SQLALCHEMY_DATABASE_URI`
 1. Create a Google Cloud Storage bucket on cloud console for the project
     1. Click _Storage browser_ and create a new bucket